Inquiry into the licensing arrangements for generators in South Australia

 - Contact: Con Carellas

-whether the current licence conditions for the grid connection of wind-powered electricity generators should be removed, retained or varied, and
+- whether or not the current licence conditions for the grid connection of wind-powered electricity generators be removed, retained or varied, and

-whether any additional or amended technical requirements should be imposed on other grid-scale inverter-connected electricity generators (such as solar generation) or other generation technologies and sources (including conventional synchronous generation).
+- whether or not any additional or amended technical requirements be imposed on other grid-scale inverter-connected electricity generators (such as solar generation) or other generation technologies and sources (including conventional synchronous generation).

 - Further info

 On 17 August 2017, the Commission released the Final Report on the Inquiry into the licensing arrangements for generators in South Australia.

 This Inquiry was conducted under Part 7 of the Essential Services Commission Act 2002 (ESC Act) to determine whether or not there should be any changes to the Commission’s technical licensing conditions for electricity generators connected to the National Electricity Market (NEM).

 The Commission has found that there is a need for it to continue to apply transitional technical conditions within licences for new electricity generators which are to be connected to the NEM (regardless of generation type) – on the basis that this will protect South Australian consumers’ long-term interests with respect to the price, quality and reliability of essential services.